madphysicist/scikit-guess/doc/appendices/translation.rst

 prove as useful to someone else as they did to me.

 The paper translated here is a compilation of related original papers by the author, gathered into a single multi-chapter unit.
-Some of the original matrial is in French and some in English.
+Some of the original material is in French and some in English.
 I have attempted to translate the French as faithfully as I could.
-I have also attempted to clean up the grammar and usage of the English portions.
-My goal is to represent the meaning of the original as accurately possible, both technically and linguistically.
+I have also attempted to conform the English portions to what I consider to be modern American usage.

+    -- Joseph Fox-Rabinovitz

-[ Translation : 22 September 2018 ]
+[ Translation : 01 October 2018 ]

 .. include:: page_break.rst